 The N9 at first rises gradually.
 But as you get higher and higher it gets more and more twisty.
 A series of hairpin turns delivers you to the 2,260m summit of the Tizi n’Tichka pass.
 The views from here over the rugged mountains and the road itself are breathtaking.

 Continue towards Aït Ben Haddou.
 On this part of the drive, the Ounila river meets the road and cuts magnificent canyons in the red rock.
-The bottom of which are punctuated with beautiful green oasis.
+The bottom of which is punctuated with beautiful green oasis.
 There are plenty of great places to stop by the side of the road, explore and take photos.

-Aït Ben Haddou Stay / Budget – Kasbah Ounila | Mid-market – Riad Tamdakhte | Upmarket – Riad Caravane
+Aït Ben Haddou Stay // Budget – Kasbah Ounila | Mid-market – Riad Tamdakhte | Upmarket – Riad Caravane

-Travel / 4 hours 30 minute drive from Ouirgane to Aït Ben Haddou
+Travel // 4 hours 30-minute drive from Ouirgane to Aït Ben Haddou

-Ouarzazate could have been a drive through on this Morocco itinerary, but it’s well worth a stop.
+Ouarzazate could have been a drive-through on this Morocco itinerary, but it’s well worth a stop.
 This morning take the short drive in from Aït Ben Haddou to visit the Atlas Studios, a working movie house that has churned out many Hollywood blockbusters.
 Next, go to the Cinema Museum for a quirky look at Ouarzazate’s movie heritage.

 Drive 30 minutes south along a dirt track to Fint Oasis.
 Here you’ll find 4 villages of about 150 people living a very traditional life.
 It’s a beautiful spot and an interesting insight into a small community.
 If you have more time, there are a few other things to do in Ouarzazate.